MB Teacher Magazine

 Inclusion Work is Never Done

 As ‘out’ teachers and spouses, Chantelle Cotton (she/her) and Kim Brown (she/her) know firsthand the importance of making a school a safe and open space for everyone.
-While schools have made a lot of strides in inclusion in the past few decades, as language a...
+While schools have made a lot of strides i...
 Read More...

 Gender Diversity in Canada

 How do we define gender today?
 Well, there exists a wide variety of genders beyond the boy/man – girl/woman binary.
-And even though here in Canada great strides have been made to uphold the rights of those who ...
+And even though here in Canada great strides have been made to uphold the rights of those who experience, for example, feelings of attraction in...
 Read More...

 Growing the Inclusive Classroom